Sahaja – The Practice of Natural Contemplation

 - Pointing out instructions for entering the state of natural contemplation

-- Opportunity to learn and practice natural contemplation
+- An opportunity to learn and practice natural contemplation

 You must have an already-established, consistent meditation practice.

 Current students: Please talk to Shambhavi if you think you may be ready to begin Sahaja practice.